Government Assistance for Single Parents With No Income

 Apply for Temporary Assistance for Families in Need (TANF) through your state’s office.
 TANF gives money straight to parents with kids to help them become independent.

-TANF focuses on getting back to work by removing issues like transportation, childcare, skills, and other barriers to jobs.
+TANF focuses on getting people back to work by removing barriers to employment such as transportation, childcare, skills, and other factors.

 Childcare